Class of 2023

 Jiani (Jenny) Xia

-In the past year, I worked for Notre Dame Endowment Office/Strategy Team as the only student intern.
+At Notre Dame, I worked for the Endowment Office/Strategy Team as the only student intern.
 My responsibilities included maintaining alumni relationships and outreach, allocating funding to student organizations, and designing programs that benefit the student body.
 The experience provided a perfect way for me to give back to the Notre Dame community by using my own capabilities.

-I have actively explored many opportunities and industries in the past few years in order to figure out where my true interest lands.
+I also actively explored many opportunities and industries in order to figure out where my true interest lies.
 For example, I joined the Student International Business Council(SIBC), where I worked on consulting projects with various companies such as Bain and McKinsey.
 I interned at a boutique investment bank in New York in my junior summer.
-Eventually, I found my true passion for consulting and will be joining the industry upon graduation.
+Eventually, I found my true passion for consulting and have joined McKinsey as a Business Analyst.

-Notre Dame has a tradition of educating impactful leaders and encouraging students to take actions.
-I thus wish to keep exploring different opportunities and making contributions to my community.
+Notre Dame has a tradition of educating impactful leaders and encouraging students to take actions, which have encouraged me to keep exploring different opportunities and making contributions to my community.